 - Exhale as your return to the starting position with control

 - Keep your shoulder down throughout the movement

 - Complete 10 reps, then switch sides

 These scapular stabilization exercises are great for building rock solid, stable and healthy shoulders.

 They’ll help prevent painful injuries and training set-backs, plus the embarrassment of a crumbling arm when your shoulder gives out on the court or in the gym- something we’d all rather avoid.

 Stick with these exercises and I’ll bet you’ll start to feel like you’ve got more scapular control and stable, strong shoulders.

-And if you really want to take these gains to the next level, you’ll definitely want to see my Scap Control Program.
+And if you really want to take these gains to the next level, you’ll definitely want to see my Scap Strength Course.
 This comprehensive and detailed approach will take your shoulder stabilizing efforts to places you probably didn’t think were possible.